The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in New York, US

 English

-Michael Lenihan is a Neurologist in Glens Falls, New York.
+Michael Lenihan is a Neurologist practicing medicine in Glens Falls, New York.
 Dr. Lenihan is rated as a Distinguished provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-His top areas of expertise are Seizures, Epilepsy with Myoclonic-Atonic Seizures, Myoclonic Epilepsy, and West Syndrome.
+He is also highly rated in 58 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy with Myoclonic-Atonic Seizures, West Syndrome, and Myoclonic Epilepsy.

 Distinguished in Infant Epilepsy with Migrant Focal Crisis